BREAK THE HABIT

-Break the habit – a quick meditation to control those new year cravings, by Jill Lawson.
+A quick meditation to control those new year cravings.
+By Jill Lawson

 If you struggle with saying no to those leftover Christmas cookies, or passing on that martini, the following meditation will help.
-Break the habit and combat your cravings like a pro; get on with your mighty resolutions for the new year.
+Combat your cravings like a pro, and get on with your mighty resolutions for the new year.

 This meditation is best practiced when a yearning for something is at its strongest.
 Wherever and whenever you are needing the strength to say no, take a brief pause, and practice the following.
 Do it as often as necessary, and let it help you kick your cravings to the curb.